nearform/the-micro-frontends-workshop/slides.md

 <div class="bigger">

 The concept of <em>micro frontends</em> was first mentioned circa 2016 as an extrapolation of <em>microservices</em> to the frontend realm.
-Since then it became a goto strategy for splitting a monolithic frontend codebase into smaller pieces that can be owned, worked on and deployed independently.
+Since then, it has become a go-to strategy for splitting a monolithic frontend codebase into smaller pieces that can be owned, worked on, and deployed independently.

 </div>